Pontiac Grand Prix: Stolen photos

+Production and annual changes

-The first 1997 Grand Prix was built on August 12, 1996.
-There were two trim levels available from 1996; the SE and GT (GT available in coupe and sedan body styles).
-The Grand Prix came as a base SE sedan, or sportier GT coupe or sedan options, as well as with a GTP trim package—available for GT models in either body style.
+Production began on August 12, 1996.
+There were two trim levels available from 1996; the SE and GT.
+The base SE was only available as a sedan, while the sportier GT came in both coupe and sedan forms.
+The GTP trim package was available for GT models in either body style.
 Coupes and sedans shared similar styling, except for rear doors and quarter panels.
-The base 3.1L v6 engine on the SE was the only engine carried over from the previous generation.
+The base 3.1 L v6 engine on the SE was the only engine carried over from the previous generation.
 The GT 3.4 L V6 was replaced by a Buick 3.8 L V6.
-This engine in 3800 Series II form was an option on the SE with 195 horsepower.
+This engine, in 3800 Series II form, was an option on the SE with 195 horsepower.
 The 3800 Series II was on the Ward's 10 Best Engines list for 1995–1997.
-Replacing the Chevy LQ1 3.4l DOHC V6, an Eaton M90 supercharger option was available on the 3.8L from 1997-2003 (also used in the 1996–2003 Bonneville), with compression ratio decreased from 9.3 to 8.5, boosted horsepower to 240.
+Replacing the Chevy LQ1 3.4 L DOHC V6, an Eaton M90 supercharger option was available on the 3.8 L from 1997 to 2003 (also used in the 1996–2003 Bonneville), with compression ratio decreased from 9.3 to 8.5, boosted horsepower to 240.
 GTP interior trim level featured a "performance shift" button on the shifter that raised the transmission shift points.
 Front bucket seats came standard, while a 45/55 split-bench seat was available as an option on the SE sedan only.

-1998

-Few changes occurred this year, except that traction control now was available with the supercharged engine.
-Airbags were "depowered" to deploy with reduced force.
+1998: Few changes occurred this year, except that traction control now was available with the supercharged engine.
+Airbags were designed to deploy with reduced force.
 The tire-pressure monitor was dropped.
 Also on models equipped with 3.8L N/A powerplants (VIN K), the 4T65E 4-speed automatic transmission was used in favor of the 4T60E previously used.
 To add some excitement, Pontiac also launched a special pace car model.
 This model celebrated the 40th running of the Daytona 500 on February 15, 1998.
 The pace-car replicas had special Medium Gulf Blue Metallic paint, unique "Sparkle Silver" 16-inch torque star aluminum wheels, custom decaling, a plaque notating the specific model number and custom door panels.
-Also standard was a heads-up display that projected the speed onto the windshield.
+Also standard was a head-up display that projected the speed onto the windshield.
 A total 1,500 were produced, of which 200 were equipped with sunroofs.

-1999

-Detail changes marked the 1999 editions of Pontiac's midsize coupe and sedan.
+1999: Detail changes marked the 1999 editions of Pontiac's midsize coupe and sedan.
 New wheel choices were the main visual change this year.
 The non-supercharged 3800 Series V6 engine gained 5 horsepower (now 200).
 This was also the last year that the SE model had the optional non-supercharged 3800 V6.
 GT models received a standard rear spoiler this year.
-GTP, previously a performance option on the Grand Prix GT, is now a stand-alone model in both coupe and sedan form.
+GTP, previously a performance option for GT models, was now a stand-alone model in both coupe and sedan form.
 The coolant overflow reservoir was relocated from being in front of the intake box to being mounted to the passenger strut tower.
 Available 16 in alloy wheels came in a new 5-spoke design.
 The one new option was a Bose 8-speaker audio system.